-Just like a house or a car, there’s no one pricepoint for building an app.
-Pricing depends on a plethora of variables, including features, what platform(s) or device(s) you are building for, and the level of ongoing maintenance that will be required.
-Trying to determine a budget for an app project can be frustrating.
+When asking how much does it cost to build a mobile app, you’ll likely get the answer “it depends”.
+There are numerous variables that can impact app development cost, including features, what platform(s) or device(s) you are building for, and the level of ongoing maintenance that will be required.
+Trying to determine a budget for building an app can be frustrating.
 In this post, we walk you through the things you need to know to answer the question, “How much does it cost to make an app?”

 What Can Influence App Development Cost?